ASHWIN776/JS-Projects/20. JS30 - Day11 - Custom HTML5 Video Player/README.md

     - `video.currentTime`

 - For `click` events `offsetX`and `offsetY` properties of the event object gives the mouse coordinates relative to the element (doesn't include the padding).
+- `timeupdate` event fires up when `video.currentTime` changes - This can be used to update the progressBar instead of setIntervals, because the latter fires up even when the video is paused.

 ## Todos